 This Proxy is solicited on Behalf of the Board of Directors of The Hain Celestial Group, Inc. (the "Company").
 The undersigned hereby appoints Irwin D. Simon and Gary M. Jacobs, or either of them, proxies, each with full power of substitution, to vote the shares of the undersigned at the Annual Meeting of Stockholders of the Company on December 11, 2001, and any adjournments thereof, upon all matters as may properly come before the meeting.
-Without otherwise i de s indic tems 1 escribe ated herein.
-If no a and 2 and "AGAINST" ral authorization, t instruction is given item 3 below, each such meeting and the acknowledged. the shares will be of said items being voted "FOR" more fully Th e Board of Directors s Recommends You Vot e "FOR" items 1 and 2 Below 1.
-Election of Director rs sted below [] o the contrary WITHHOLD AUTHORITY to vote for all no listed below nominee, strike a la Irwin D. Simo Bronner, Jack ithhold authority to ine through the nomi on, Morris J. Siegel & Futterman, James S A. Ostrander, Roger nee's name listed b , Andrew R. Heyer, .
-Gold, Joseph Jime elow.)
-Beth L. ntment of Ernst & Yo the fiscal year end independent For [] Against [] Abstai n [] The Board of Directo ors Recommends You V ote "AGAINST" item 3 Below eeting ood pro by its proponents, aducts containing gen upon a stockholder requesting the Board netically engineered of Directors revie ingredients and re w sales of stockholders certain findings related thereto by August 2002.
+Without otherwise limiting the foregoing general authorization, the proxies are instructed to vote as indicated herein.
+If no instruction is given the shares will be voted "FOR" items 1 and 2 and "AGAINST" item 3 below, each of said items being more fully described in the Notice of such meeting and the accompanying Proxy Statement, receipt of which are hereby acknowledged.